onfido/react-native-sdk/README.md

 open ios/YourProjectName.xcodeproj
 ```

 Once Xcode is open, add an empty Swift file:  File > New File > Swift > Next > "SwiftVersion" > Create > Don't create Header.
 This will update your iOS configuration with a Swift version.
-All chaganges are automatically saved, so you can close Xcode.
+All changes are automatically saved, so you can close Xcode.

 Install the pods:
 ```bash